 If you’re heading out to eat and anticipate having leftovers, bring along a container of your own.
 Yes, you might feel like your grandma showing up with your own containers.
 But isn’t that better than the Styrofoam option?

 Bottled water is quite possibly the biggest scam ever.
 Sure, there are a few instances that might warrant bottled water, but mostly?
 It’s tragic.
 Get yourself a couple of travel bottles and get in the habit of bringing them with you.
+Recycling plastic bottles is not the answer.
 If the idea of breaking your soda habit hurts your heart, invest in a soda stream.
 Yes, there’s some plastic, but it’s a whole lot less than a daily soda habit will generate.

 You know how kids love popsicles?
 Especially those

 fake bright colored plastic tubes that start out liquid and freeze into summertime treats?
-These reusable silicone popsicle molds will let you replicate that experience without the garbage.
-If you’re committed to not using silicone, stainless steel popsicle molds like this will do the trick.
+These reusable silicone popsicle molds will let you replicate that experience and reduce plastic.
+If you’re committed to not using silicone, stainless steel popsicle molds will do the trick.
 These popsicle recipes not only taste good, but nourish, too.

 Well, not really.
 But in my household, dairy products like sour cream, yogurt, and cottage cheese—that come in plastic tubs—are our biggest sticking point.
 Short of getting a cow, what can we do?
 While I’ve successfully learned how to make my own yogurt, it does require buying milk.
 I have a cow share so I usually have a gallon of fresh milk to work with each week, but until she calves again, we’re back to buying milk when we